ianring/lilypond-connect-arpeggios/README.md

 Based on a snippet by Mark Polesky taken from: http://lilypond.1069038.n5.nabble.com/cross-staff-versions-of-arpeggioArrowUp-etc-td119964.html#none

+I did not write this.
+This is literally someone else's code, found on a nabble forum, that I packaged up into a git repository, so I could submodule it into my projects easily.

 # Usage

 When you want arpeggios to connect across staves, do this: